 Welcome to Post-Carbon Ireland

-Watch the launch of the Post-Carbon Ireland initiative
+Watch the launch of the Post-Carbon Ireland network (February 2016)

 What is this?

-Following the establishment of a new Government, and the appointment of Deputy Denis Naughten as Minister for Communications, Climate Change and Natural Resources, we have formally written to Minister Naughten, drawing his attention to the call for a Citizens' Convention for a Post-Carbon Ireland, and requesting an early meeting to discuss the initiative.
+Following the establishment of a new Government, and the appointment of Deputy Denis Naughten as Minister for Communications, Climate Change and Natural Resources, we wrote formally to Minister Naughten, drawing his attention to the call for a Citizens' Convention for a Post-Carbon Ireland, and requesting an early meeting to discuss the initiative.
 See also the associated press release.
-We will report here as soon as there is a response.
+We have now received a brief reply: indicating simply that, due to the Minister's "full diary", he is "unable to accede" to our request.
+While the door is seemingly left open for "any submission", this rather seems to overlook the full submission already provided.
+This is a disappointing, and somewhat puzzling, response.
+Nonetheless, we will continue to explore any other channels to achieve effective engagement.
+We encourage concerned citizens to write directly to Minister Naughten (firstname.lastname@example.org) to register your support for the initiative.

 - Read the media release for the press conference and launch event on Friday, 12th February 2016.